How can I pay my Ting bill?

-Ting payment is monthly and entirely automated.
-You just make sure you have a valid Visa, Mastercard, American Express or Discover card on file and we will take it from there.
-You can also use Amazon Payments to pay your monthly bill.
+Bill payment with Ting is monthly and entirely automated.
+You'll need to make sure you have a valid Visa, Mastercard, American Express, or Discover card on file, and we will take it from there.

 Your payment will be processed every month within a few days of your billing date.

-Of course, you can always look at your current usage, your latest bill and your past bills.
+Of course, you can always look at your current usage, your latest bill, and your past statements.

-Ting accepts Visa, MasterCard, American Express, and Discover or you can use Amazon Payments.
+Ting accepts Visa, Mastercard, American Express, and Discover.

 For example, if you are activated on the 13th of a month, your pay period will always be from the 13th to the 12th.
 All subsequent devices added to your account will join that same pay period regardless of when they are activated.